ctsrc/Base256/README.md

 when using the legacy encoder is omitted from this README.

-The base 256 encoded output that results when using the default encoder is shown in the next subsection.
+The base 256 encoded output that results when using the default encoder is shown in the subsection below.

 ### Example output using the PGP Word List encoder